NexusMutual/docs/docs/developers/contracts/Claims.md

 - **Behavior:**
   - Requires the assessment to be finalized and accepted.
   - Requires the redemption period to still be open.
-  - Burns the stake backing the cover and sends the payout from the Pool.
+  - Burns the stake backing the cover, then sends the payout and the assessment deposit from the Pool.
-  - Emits `ClaimPayoutRedeemed`.
+  - Emits `ClaimPayoutRedeemed` and `ClaimDepositRetrieved`.

 ### `retrieveDeposit`

-Returns the ETH assessment deposit to the claimant.
+Returns the ETH assessment deposit for a claim that resolved as a draw.

 ```solidity
 function retrieveDeposit(uint claimId) external;